 About 2 kilometers before the pass the intensity of snowfall increased; making it almost impossible to drive on the incline with sharp turns.

 Below is the last picture we could manage.
-Just after this bend, there were almost 10 -12 vehicles stuck; struggling to move ahead and in an attempt to do so they were sliding downwards towards the roadsides.
+Just after this bend, there were almost 10 -12 vehicles stuck, struggling to move ahead.
+In an attempt to do so they were sliding downwards towards the roadsides.
 Some were trying to put on snow chains.

 Well, my Cutie Pie, the Wagon R, was no exception and she also gave up on the middle of the road.
 It looked to me as if it was impossible to cross as there were no tire marks ahead as everyone was stuck in the blizzard.

 Well, Rakesh Ji, being in the transport line for more than 15 years and driven in the snow at many places had other ideas in mind.
 All he did was to take out a pin and reduced the Tyre pressure of all the tires further to approximately 15 psi.
 He took control of the steering wheel and asked us to push the car.